bobbymannino/comp2005-report/report.md

 there will be a loading state appear.
 This is useful because it shows the user that something is happening which makes them more comfortable with waiting.
 It's not a fabulous or pretty UI but it is functional enough that the user is aware they are waiting while something is happening.

-**APP TO DO LIST**

-- [ ] (do and write) code coverage

-- [ ] (code, write) write about unit tests
-- [ ] (code, write) write about integration tests
-- [ ] (code, write) write about system tests

-- [ ] (do, write) make UAT questionnaire thing
-- [ ] (do, write) perform UAT test
-- [ ] (code, write) make changes based on UAT results

 #### Automated Testing

 I have enabled automatic testing via GitHub actions.
 This way they can be tested without me having to manually go in and test it.
-I also set it up to send an email to whoever pushed the last commit if the tests passed.
 Here is the yaml file for testing the API:

 ```yml
 name: Test Java API